 Boondocking, or dry camping, is the practice of parking an RV overnight in a spot with no running water or electricity.
-Boondockers rely on their own supplies they have built up.
+Boondockers must rely on their own supplies while staying in these locations.

-The benefit of dry camping is that some of the spots used are in the pristine wilderness, untouched and filled with natural beauty.
+The benefit of dry camping is that some of the most beautiful RV sites are located in the pristine wilderness, untouched and filled with natural wonder.
 They’re attractive and peaceful, but campers have to be ready to live completely off the grid when they take advantage of these sites.
-If your fresh water tanks are full and your batteries are topped off, you shouldn’t have any problem dry camping for a night or two, but it’s good to install some insurance.
+If your fresh water tanks are full and your batteries are topped off, you shouldn’t have any problem dry camping for a night or two, but it’s a good idea to install some insurance.

-In this video, RV maintenance and repair expert Dave Solberg teaches you how to safely and easily succeed at an RV inverter installation.
-You’ll find tips on the best kind of wire connectors to avoid vibrations from loosening wires, and learn how to connect a VCR or DVD player as well as a television to the inverter.
+In this video, RV maintenance and repair expert Dave Solberg teaches you how to safely and easily install an RV inverter.
+You’ll find out which connectors to use to prevent road vibrations from loosening your wires and learn how to connect a TV, VCR, or DVD player to the inverter.

-This clip also teaches you about dedicated electrical systems and why they’re best for items such as entertainment systems in your RV electrical setup.
+This clip will also teach you about dedicated electrical systems and why they’re best for items such as entertainment systems in your RV electrical setup.
 Finally, you’ll see a discussion of Velcro strips vs. screws when it comes to securing the inverter to the shelf inside the storage cupboard.
-So let’s get started!
+Let’s get started!

-Inverters are typically 130 watts, and when installed on an RV they ought to be wired to a dedicated circuit with 10-gauge wire.
-The system should utilize positive and negative inputs with a chassis ground, and connect to a fuse on the 12v side of your vehicle’s distribution center.
+Inverters are typically 130 watts, and when installed on an RV they should be wired to a dedicated circuit with 10-gauge wire.
+The system should utilize positive and negative inputs with a chassis ground and connect to a fuse on the 12v side of your vehicle’s distribution center.
 Dave explains why it’s best to use automotive-style clips rather than twist locks or crimps, as they provide a better connection, don’t corrode, and never shake loose due to road vibration.

-When mounting the inverter into your entertainment console, you should either attach Velcro strips to the underside or screw the box into the shelf if possible.
-This keeps the inverter firmly situated.
+When mounting the inverter to your entertainment console, attaching Velcro strips to the underside or screwing the box into the shelf if possible will keep the inverter firmly situated.